We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Linked to this a competency framework will be developed with a clear progression process for practitioners to demonstrate their development and achievements.
 This will clarify the knowledge and skills practitioners will require to demonstrate their progression and evidence their abilities.

 Our social workers and experienced social workers can expect regular restorative supervision which identifies their learning needs.
-We have developed a Learning and Development Portal (internal only) which sets out expected practice and corporate learning and allows workers to book on courses and access e-learning.
+We have developed a Learning and Development Portal which sets out expected practice and corporate learning and allows workers to book on courses and access e-learning.
 This then creates a Continuous Professional Development record (CPD) to support provision of evidence for Social Work England registration.

 Advanced Social Workers